cloudwu/atomdict/README.md

 ## Atom Dict

-Atomdict implement a data structure for multi lua state.
+Atomdict implements a data structure for multi lua state.

 You can use it in multi-threads , create one lua state per thread.
-Atomdict will helps you to exchange a group data atomic between lua states.
+Atomdict will help you exchange a group data atomic between lua states.

 ## Quick Example